 Have you been bitten by the traveling bug?
 The desire to explore new places is a common one.
 However, it can be nigh impossible to find money in your budget for all of your expenses (like that candy bar after a long day or asking for some help with the homework on https://sky-writer.com when you’re on your last leg).
-But, with some creative budgeting, anything is possible!
+Here are few tips to travel cheaply in any city:

 1. Stay in a Hostel or AirBnB